azalea-rs/azalea/azalea/README.md

 # Plugins

 Azalea uses [Bevy ECS](https://docs.rs/bevy_ecs) internally to store information about the world and clients.
 Bevy plugins are more powerful than async handler functions, but more difficult to use.
 See [pathfinder](azalea/src/pathfinder/mod.rs) as an example of how to make a plugin.
-You can then use a plugin by adding `.add_plugin(ExamplePlugin)` in the client or swarm builder.
+You can then enable a plugin by adding `.add_plugin(ExamplePlugin)` in your client/swarm builder.

 Also note that just because something is an entity in the ECS doesn't mean that it's a Minecraft entity.
 You can filter for that by having `With<MinecraftEntityId>` as a filter.

-See the [https://bevy-cheatbook.github.io/programming/ecs-intro.html](Bevy Cheatbook) to learn more about Bevy ECS (and ECS in general).
+See the [Bevy Cheatbook](https://bevy-cheatbook.github.io/programming/ecs-intro.html) to learn more about Bevy ECS (and the ECS paradigm in general).

 [`azalea_client`]: https://docs.rs/azalea-client